 There is an old saying that you cannot judge a book by its cover, and although the covering is very nice on the Adagio pianos, those pianos are sorely lacking in the areas that really count.
-I am sorry to disappoint some people by this negative review, but this is a free country and you are certainly welcome to purchase this brand of digital pianos, but I would personally not do that.
-If you have low musical expectations, can live with the deficiencies of these pianos, or just like the way it looks so much that you don't care about the rest of it, then buy it if that can make you happy.
+I am sorry to disappoint some people by this negative review, but if you have low musical expectations, can live with the deficiencies of these pianos, or just like the way it looks so much that you don't care about the things I mentioned, then buy it.
 But for a piano student, a player, or someone who wants to grow into this instrument as a piano, along with some fun stuff, I suggest you look elsewhere.

-As for the nice shiny gloss furniture style cabinet on the KDP8826 or attractive satin rosewood or brown cabinets on the XDP400 & KDP88, that's really what these Adagio pianos are all about and that's why Costco and Sam's Club offer them.
+As for the nice shiny gloss furniture style cabinet on the KDP8826 or attractive satin rosewood or brown cabinets on the XDP400 & KDP88, that's really what these Adagio pianos are all about and that's why Costco and Sam's Club offer them because people respond favorably to attractive cabinets.
 They know people will order things that look attractive even if they have never tried them out.
 Yes, you can return these instruments to the stores if you don't want them, but everyone knows that is a very big hassle to take the pianos apart and rebox them and actually return them.
 These stores are counting on you to keep them and that's normally what people wind up doing with large purchases like this.
 If you really want a piano that plays and sounds like a piano, then just be careful what you choose.

 By the way, if you see positive reviews out there (and there are some) by people who say they love these pianos and that the piano tone and touch is very realistic to them, then it would be my opinion those people have never or seldom played a real acoustic piano because if they had, they would not be so positive about the Adagio piano.
 But I guess the old sayings are true ..."what you don't know won't hurt you," and "ignorance is bliss."
 You can take your chances with the Adagio pianos and perhaps you'll enjoy your experience, but I would not recommend them to any of my students or friends because I would want them to be able to grow into the instrument and be able to play correctly instead of develop bad habits and grow out of the instrument.
 Perhaps in future models, this brand will be worth owning, but not now.